grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 .. image:: ../../images/choose_plot_type.png
     :align: center

 Throughout the UI, you will have already noticed several **Choose plot type** panels.
-This is where the user is able to see more about each source at one time than would normally be possible.
+This is where the user can see more about each source at one time than would typically be possible.

 Selected Source Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the available plots is the :code:`Selected Source Information`, which is more of a mini dashboard than a plot, but it allows us to see key information about the selected source.
+One of the available plots is the :code:`Selected Source Information`, which is more of a mini dashboard than a plot, but it allows us to see critical information about the selected source.

 .. image:: ../../images/selected_source_info.png

 As you can see, we now get the crucial information required to make a confident classification of the source.

 By default, the Optical and Radio images of the source are pulled from the SDSS_ and FIRST_ cutout services, respectively.
-These are provided free to the user as all that is required is the location of the source (RA and Dec columns).
+These are provided free to the user as all that is required is the source's location (RA and Dec columns).
 Given that area of the sky has been sampled, the images will be provided.
-(If you do not have these columns, or are not using an astronomical dataset, these images will not be shown)
+(If you do not have these columns or are not using an astronomical dataset, these images will not be shown)

 .. _SDSS: http://skyserver.sdss.org/dr16/en/help/docs/api.aspx#imgcutout
 .. _FIRST: https://third.ucllnl.org/cgi-bin/firstcutout

-We also see the 2 columns we specified in the settings earlier, as well as the ID of the datapoint.
+We also see the two columns we specified in the settings earlier and the ID of the datapoint.

 Sometimes, however, even this information may not be enough, and that is where the other plots are extremely useful.